Why we choose home education, travel with kids and worldschooling (and how we do it)

 How we do it

-I see our role as parents to be available and engaged facilitators, who are in tune with what our children enjoy and what is useful for them.
-We provide access to resources that will help them and be appropriate, and we provide for experiences and opportunities that they may take on and learn from.
+I see our role as parents to be available and engaged facilitators, who are in tune with what our children enjoy and what’s useful for them.
+We provide access to appropriate resources that will help them, and we provide for experiences and opportunities that they may take on and learn from.
 We don’t test them, or stay up for hours at night designing lesson plans.
 We also don’t create a mini-school at home!

 We do research resources and activities, and we usually involve the kids in any decisions or changes.
 We mostly ensure we have time to spend with them each day, and a range of interesting things to do around us.
 Then we all work together to decide what to do, depending on where we are and what needs to be done that day.
 It’s pretty simple actually!